-UPDATE 2-Honda posts strong Q1, sees higher annual profit on favourable forex
+CORRECTED-UPDATE 2-Honda posts strong Q1, sees higher annual profit on favourable forex

 * Strong Asia sales lift Q1 operating profits, N.America struggles

-* Honda continues to smart from weak U.S. sedan sales (Recasts throughout, adds company comment, background)
+* Honda continues to smart from weak U.S. sedan sales

 By Naomi Tajitsu

-TOKYO, Aug 1 (Reuters) - Honda Motor Co. drove up its profit forecast for the year citing a more favourable currency exchange rate, after posting a surprise rise in quarterly earnings on the back of a weaker yen and solid demand in Asia.
+TOKYO, Aug 1 (Reuters) - Honda Motor Co drove up its profit forecast for the year citing a more favourable currency exchange rate, after posting a surprise rise in quarterly earnings on the back of a weaker yen and solid demand in Asia.

 Japan's No.3 automaker, however, continues to struggle in its largest market, North America, that accounts for a third of its sales - where sedans, including Honda's top sellers the Accord and the Civic, have fallen out of fashion as drivers opt for bigger models including SUVs.